 Over the next five years efforts were focused on finding and developing content that was important to our readers and in deciding how that information could be presented online in a visually pleasing manner.
 Along with this consideration we had to hone our business and marketing plans to match our mission of offering appealing and affordable advertising.
 By the end of 2010 SheVille was ready to debut as a Woman's Online Community Magazine with over 900 pages enjoyed by a large readership averaging 300,000 hits a month and 2500 unique monthly visitors initially.

 As of 2011, SheViille had "come of age".
-In responding to requests nationally for a SheVille presence in other states and regions, SheVille will be introduced to other regional markets, consequently the current SheVille will now be known as SheVille of Western North Carolina.
+In responding to requests nationally for a SheVille presence in other states and regions.
+SheVille plans to be introduced to other regional markets, consequently the current SheVille will now be known as SheVille of Western North Carolina.
 Other SheVille communities will have their own regional identification, e.g. SheVille of Rehoboth Beach.
-Since 2012 SheVille's monthly hits have averaged over one million/month with 4700 unique visitors each month.
+Since 2012 SheVille's monthly hits have averaged over one million/month with 4500 unique visitors each month.

 Stay tuned ...